mleoking/PhET/README.txt

    Artwork, audio and other resources that are useful across the entire project.
    These files are usually in the resource's original format (eg, Photoshop) that was used to create a deployable format (eg, PNG).

+build-tools:
+   Support for compiling and running PhET sims.
+   See build.bat (Windows) and build.sh (Mac and Linux)

 doc :
    Various documents that apply to the entire project.

+ide:
+   file for various IDEs (Eclipse, IntelliJ)

+simulations-common:
+   stuff that's common to all types of simulations

 simulations-flash :
    All Flash-based simulations live under here.

+simulations-flex :
+   All Flex-based simulations live under here.

 simulations-java :
    All Java-based simulations live under here.